 JEE Advanced: Students can give the JEE Advanced exam only for two consecutive years.

 JEE Main: There are two papers in the Main examination.
-Paper 1 is conducted in both offline and online mode (candidates can opt for one) while Paper 2 is conducted only in offline mode.
+Paper I is conducted in the online mode (candidates can opt for one), while Paper II is conducted only in offline mode.

 JEE Advanced: JEE Advanced is also conducted for two papers.
-Both paper 1 and paper 2 are conducted in online mode only.
+Both paper I and Paper II are conducted in online mode only.

 JEE Main: For all examination centres, question papers will be in English and Hindi languages.
 For centres in Gujarat, Daman & Diu and Dadra and Nagar Haveli, the question papers will be in English, Hindi, and Gujarati.